Mirko-r/extrattor/README.md

-Extractor is a simple utility to extract one or more archives from the terminal
+Extractor is a simple Linux utility to extract one or more archives from the terminal

 <h2>PORTABLE</h2>
 You have only to gave execution permission and launch the .sh script